arduino/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/04.update-image/update-image.md

 In this step, we will upload the new image to the board using the Arduino Flasher CLI.

 1. Open a terminal and navigate to the directory where you unzipped the Arduino Flasher CLI (normally `/Downloads`).
-2. Enter the following command in the terminal: `./arduino-flasher-cli flash latest` **but do not run it yet!**
+2. Type the following command in the terminal: `./arduino-flasher-cli flash latest` **but do not press Enter yet**
-3. Connect the board to the computer, and run the above `./arduino-flasher-cli flash latest` command **directly** after connecting the board (while the board's LED matrix is making animations).
+3. **Connect the board to the computer**, and press **Enter** to run the command **during the boot animations** on the LED matrix (immediately after plugging in).
+You only need the jumper to force recovery at plug-in; **you may remove it after you run the command**.
-4. First, a download sequence will begin. **Please note** that this process involves downloading a large file (the image), which exceeds 1 GB.
+4. A download sequence will begin (the image is >1 GB).
+Once the download is complete, it will flash the board with the new image. **Please note:** this will take several minutes.
+Do **not** disconnect the USB cable during this process.
-5. Once the download is complete, it will flash the board with the new image.
-This will also take several minutes.
-Do **not** disconnect the board during this process.
+5. Once flashing completes and the tool reports success, **power-cycle** the board (unplug and re-plug USB) so it boots the new OS.
+(Ensure the jumper is removed before the power-cycle.)

 ***It is important to run the flashing command ONLY when the board is booting up; it does not work once the OS has finished booting.***